ProjectLiminality/ProjectLiminalityMVP/RefactoringProgress.md

 # Refactoring Progress

 ## Completed Tasks
 - Created RefactoringProgress.md to track the refactoring process
 - Set up React Three Fiber in the project (already present in package.json)
+- Refactored DreamSpace to use R3F Canvas
+- Converted DreamNode React component to an R3F component (DreamNode3DR3F)
+- Implemented basic 3D scene with 10 spinning cubes representing nodes
+- Preserved camera movement functionality
+- Implemented hover state for nodes (color change on hover)
+- Added node count display

 ## In Progress
- - Refactor DreamSpace to use R3F Canvas
+- Adjusting state management and event handling

 ## Upcoming Tasks
- 2. Convert DreamNode React component to an R3F component
- 3. Phase out the separate DreamNode3D class
+- Phase out the separate DreamNode3D class (if still present)
- 4. Adjust state management and event handling
+- Implement more advanced node interactions and details display
- 5. Thorough testing of each converted component
+- Thorough testing of each converted component
- 6. Update documentation
+- Update documentation

 ## Notes
- - The RefactoringPlan.md will remain unchanged and serve as a guide for the process
+- The RefactoringPlan.md remains unchanged and continues to serve as a guide for the process
 - This document will be updated regularly to reflect the current state of the refactoring effort
+- The basic 3D functionality is now working, providing a solid foundation for further enhancements